hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugins/step5-images.md

 `kubectl krew install outdated`{{execute}}

-Enumerate the list of containers used currently in your cluster.
+List all the containers across all namespaces in your cluster.

-`kubectl images`{{execute}}
+`kubectl images -A`{{execute}}

-Show the list of images that have newer versions.
+List all the containers across all namespaces in your cluster showing which are current or could be updated.

 `kubectl outdated`{{execute}}

+Like all plugin, these plugins have further command line options.
+See `--help` for options.